iacchus/iacchus-table-language/README.md

 we use indentation in an entry, or paragraphs if we use space between indented text of the same cell, will be the contents of a table cell.

-## The Header
+## The Table Header

-The first line of the stream contains the string `itbl` and the names of all columns of the table, using shell like escape, like this:
+The first line of the stream contains the string `itbl` and the names of all columns of the table, using shell-like escape, like this:

 ```
 itbl "Column 1" Column\ 2 Column3